Companies and employers aren’t the only entities with “brands”.

 It’s a good idea to ask other people to describe you in a few keywords too.
 Get insights from your peers, your managers, and even a mentor if you have one.
 This will show you if your current identity aligns with the image you want to create.
 If it doesn’t, then you can take steps to change.

 For instance, you may decide to adjust your development plan and start learning some new skills to make your personal leadership brand even more compelling.
-For example, if you know your investors are interested in blockchain, but no-one in your team understands the technology yet, take the initiative.
+For example, if you know your investors are interested in the blockchain, but no-one in your team understands the technology yet, take the initiative.

 This will make you a more valuable employee and improve your brand by showing your commitment to the company.